exercism/jq/exercises/concept/log-line-parser/.docs/instructions.md

 # Instructions

-In this exercise you'll be processing log-lines.
+In this exercise you'll be processing log entries.

 Each log line is a string formatted as follows: `"[<LEVEL>]: <MESSAGE>"`.